teo-goulois/template-next-i18n-next-auth/README.md

 ## Overview

-This is a boilerplate project for Next.js 14 with Next-Intl for internationalization support.
-It is designed to provide a quick starting point for developers building React-based web applications with a focus on multiple languages.
+This is a boilerplate project for Next.js 14 with Next-Intl for internationalization and Next-Auth for authentication support.
+It is designed to provide a quick starting point for developers building React-based web applications with a focus on multiple languages and secure user authentication.

 ## Prerequisites